 This series starred Jemma Redgrave as Dr. Eleanor Bramwell who runs a free hospital for the poor in the East End of London during the late Victorian era.
 Richard gave a good, solid performance as banker George Talbot.
 The entire episode is available for viewing here: Bramwell

 It’s a neat snapshot of the sheer variety of his career.
-“I am a character actor and have worked with a whole variety of companies, European and English,” says Hope, from the experimental (Complicite) and the surreal (Ken Campbell) in theatre to mainstream TV from soaps to the green-headed alien Malohkeh in Dr Who, from Pierre in ‘War and Peace’ to Hooper in ‘Brideshead Revisited’.
+A character actor who has worked with a wide variety of companies, European and English: In theatre, from the experimental (Complicite) and the surreal (Ken Campbell’s Science Fiction Theatre) to Pierre in ‘War and Peace’ at the National Theatre; in TV, from a regular in soaps to the green-headed alien Malohkeh in Dr Who and Hooper in ‘Brideshead Revisited’.